 A blooming Drosera regia is a sight to behold.
 I think it took about two months for the flower stalk to fully grow and the inflorescence to mature, a process in which the mother plant has poured a lot of energy… and another set of flowers is on the way!
 Meanwhile, the suckers have been growing at a normal rate.

-Although the plant mostly grows in full sun, the heat waves from June and July did not hurt it, from what it seems.
-Frequent watering is important to counteract soil and root overheating in such a not-so-big pot that gets hot rather quickly.
+Although the plant mostly grows in full sun, the heat waves from June and July didn’t hurt it, from what it seems.
+Frequent watering is important to counteract soil and root overheating in such a medium-sized pot because it can get hot rather quickly.

 The plant has gone through its first winter dormancy under my care, during which only a little bud with a folded leaf remained, just above the soil surface.
 I kept it outside most of the time, except when it was freezing.